-Students who have borrowed federal student loans are required to complete and Exit Interview Counseling session upon graduating, dropping below six (6) credit hours, or withdrawing from school.
-The Exit Counseling session can be completed online at www.nlsds.ed.gov.
-The Office of Student Financial Aid & Scholarships also provides comprehensive financial education counseling sessions to assist students with understanding all student loans borrowed and potential repayment options.
+Students who have borrowed federal student loans are required to complete an Exit Counseling session upon graduating, dropping below six credits or withdrawing from school.
+The Office of Student Financial Aid and Scholarships also provides comprehensive financial education counseling sessions to help students understand all student loans borrowed and potential repayment options.

 William D. Ford Federal Subsidized Loan (FDLS)

-- Subsidized student loan interest is deferred while enrolled in at least half-time/part-time status (6 credits)
+- Subsidized student loan interest deferred while enrolled at least half-time/part-time (six credits)

-- Effective July 1, 2012 - subsidized loans are no longer eligible for interest subsidy during the 6-month grace period
+- Effective July 1, 2012, subsidized loans no longer eligible for interest subsidy during the six-month grace period

 William D. Ford Federal Unsubsidized Loan (FDLU)